bloominghowl/Finance-track-vue/README.md

 - Dynamic calculations for total balance, income, and expenses.
 - Transaction deletion functionality for managing your financial records.
 - Optional local storage integration for persistent data (requires enabling in the code).

+### Getting Started
+#### 1. Prerequisites:

+-- Node.js and npm (or yarn) installed on your system.
+-- Basic understanding of Vue.js concepts is helpful.